 Tips for the Best Casserole

-- If using eggs, be sure they’re at room temperature.
-Cold eggs will prevent the casserole from being smooth and creamy.
+- Use room-temperature eggs.
+Cold eggs will keep the casserole from being smooth and creamy.

-- Load it with cheese and jalapenos for a savory casserole.
+- Get creative with add-ins!
+Load it with cheese and jalapenos for a savory casserole.
 For something sweeter, just add more sugar!

-- This casserole is best served fresh from the oven!
-But if you have leftovers, store them in an air-tight container and refrigerate for up to 7 days.
+- Store leftovers for up to 7 days.
+Place them in an air-tight container and refrigerate.
 Reheat for 30 minutes at 350 degrees Fahrenheit or toast in a warm skillet.

-- In a rush?
-You can reheat leftover casserole in the microwave for 2 minutes, or until warmed through.
+- Reheat quickly in the microwave when in a rush.
+Warm up the casserole in the microwave for 2 minutes, or until warmed through.

 Is There a Difference Between Corn Casserole and Corn Pudding?